 We will pay all Company expenses relating to this proxy solicitation.
 In addition to this solicitation by mail, our officers, directors and certain regular employees may solicit proxies by further mailing or personal conversations, or by telephone, facsimile or electronic means without extra compensation for that activity, but they may be reimbursed by the Company for their out-of-pocket expenses incurred in connection with the solicitation.
 The regular employees will be administrative personnel.
-We also expect to reimburse banks, brokers and other persons for reasonable out-of-pocket expenses in forwarding proxy material to, and obtaining voting instructions from, beneficial owners of our stock.
+We also expect to reimburse banks, brokers and other persons for reasonable out-of-pocket expenses in forwarding proxy material to, and obtaining voting instructions from, beneficial owners of our Common Stock.

 As a result of the proxy solicitation by the Boots Group, we will incur additional costs in connection with the solicitation of proxies.
-We have retained Innisfree M&A Incorporated, 501 Madison Avenue, 20th Floor, New York, NY 10022, to aid in the solicitation, Pursuant to the Company's agreement with Innisfree, they will, among other things, provide advice regarding proxy solicitation issues and solicit proxies from the Company's stockholders on the Company's behalf in connection with the Annual Meeting.
-For these and related advisory services, we will pay Innisfree a fee of approximately \$[] and reimburse them for certain out-of-pocket disbursements and expenses.
-Innisfree expects that approximately [] of its employees will assist in the solicitation.
+We have retained Innisfree M&A Incorporated, 501 Madison Avenue, 20th Floor, New York, NY 10022, to aid in the solicitation.
+Pursuant to the Company's agreement with Innisfree, they will, among other things, provide advice regarding proxy solicitation issues and solicit proxies from the Company's stockholders on the Company's behalf in connection with the Annual Meeting.
+For these and related advisory services, we will pay Innisfree a fee not to exceed \$2 million and reimburse them for certain out-of-pocket disbursements and expenses.
+Innisfree expects that approximately 50 of its employees will assist in the solicitation.
 We have agreed to indemnify Innisfree against certain liabilities relating to, or arising out of, its engagement.
-The expense incurred by the Company to date in furtherance of, or in connection with, the solicitation is approximately \$[].
-We anticipate that our total expenditures will be approximately \$[].
+The expense incurred by the Company to date in furtherance of, or in connection with, the solicitation is approximately \$9.3 million.
+Excluding amounts that we would have expended for a solicitation in an election of directors in the absence of a contested election, we anticipate that our total expenditures will be approximately \$14.7 million.
 The actual amount could be higher or lower depending on the facts and circumstances arising in connection with this solicitation.